Bamboo grow matting is a clean, non-messy, and easy-to-ship alternative to using a potting mix as a growing media for microgreens.

 What's Next With Bamboo Grow Matting?

-Stay tuned, more testing.
+Stay tuned for more testing.

-Now that we know that the tall sides of Home Microgreens trays affect the growth of microgreens grown on mats, we will try smaller, low-sided trays using both bamboo and hemp grow mats.
+Now that we know that the tall sides of Home Microgreens trays affect the growth of microgreens grown on mats, we will try smaller, low-sided trays using bamboo and hemp grow mats.

 Our Recommendations